dbuezas/lovelace-plotly-graph-card/readme.md

     customdata: |
       $fn ({states}) =>
         states.map( () => ({ extra_attr: "hello" }) )
+      # customdata is array with the same number of values as x axis (states)
       # use statistics instead of states if entity is based on statistic
     texttemplate: >- # custom format for show_value
       <b>%{y}</b>%{customdata.extra_attr}<br>